T. E. Lawrence: Sexuality

 Lawrence's biographers have discussed his sexuality at considerable length and this discussion has spilled into the popular press.
 There is no direct evidence for consensual sexual intimacy between Lawrence and any person.
 His friends have expressed the opinion that he was asexual, and Lawrence himself specifically denied any personal experience of sex in multiple private letters.
 There were suggestions that Lawrence had been intimate with his companion Selim Ahmed, "Dahoum", who worked with him at a pre-war archaeological dig in Carchemish, and fellow serviceman R. A. M. Guy, but his biographers and contemporaries found them unconvincing.

 The dedication to his book Seven Pillars is a poem titled "To S.A." which opens:

 Lawrence was never specific about the identity of "S.A."
 Many theories argue in favour of individual men or women, and the Arab nation as a whole.
 The most popular theory is that S.A. represents (at least in part) Dahoum, who apparently died of typhus before 1918.
+Benson-Gyles argues for Farida Al-Akle, a Lebanese woman from Byblos (now in Lebanon) who taught Arabic to Lawrence prior to his architectural career.

 Lawrence lived in a period of strong official opposition to homosexuality, but his writing on the subject was tolerant.
 He wrote to Charlotte Shaw, "I've seen lots of man-and-man loves: very lovely and fortunate some of them were."
 He refers to "the openness and honesty of perfect love" on one occasion in Seven Pillars, when discussing relationships between young male fighters in the war.
 The passage in the front matter is referred to with the single-word tag "Sex".